tmachyta/WodJava/README.md

 - Update exercise about by id
 - Update exercise image by id
 - Update exercise section by id

+## Video
+- Create a new video
+- Get all videos
+- Get video by id
+- Soft-delete video by id

+## PasswordReset
+- Reset password by email

+## Support
+- Send email to support

 ## Role 🙎‍♂️
 - Create/update/remove a role